-Reed College of Media Workload Expectations
+Reed School of Media and Communications Workload Expectations

-The following information formally documents the Reed College of Media's standard workload expectations, under which the College has informally operated for many years:
+The following information formally documents the Reed School of Media and Communications' standard workload expectations, under which the School has informally operated for many years:

-The Reed College of Media conforms to the University's standard academic year teaching load as described above.
+The Reed School of Media and Communications conforms to the University's standard academic year teaching load as described above.
 Specifically:

-- Teaching faculty typically are expected to devote 80% of their time (defined as a 4/4- 24-credit-hour load) to teaching and 20% to service; however, they may have 10% of their workload devoted to research/creative activity, when there is a history or track record of such activity. - Tenure-track faculty are expected to devote 40% of their time (defined in our college as 2/3 or 3/2-15-credit-hour course load) to teaching, 40% to research and 20% to service. - Visiting professors, who are typically retained for three years and sometimes up to six years, are expected to devote 60% to 70% of their time (defined as a 3/3 or 3/4 course load); 20% to 30% to service; and sometimes 10% to 20% to research/creative activity.
+- Teaching faculty typically are expected to devote 80% of their time (defined as a 4/4-24 credit-hour load) to teaching and 20% to service; however, they may have 10% of their workload temporarily devoted to research/creative activity, when there is a history or track record of such activity, with Director approval. - Tenure-track faculty are expected to devote 40% of their time (defined in our school as 2/3 or 3/2-15 credit-hour course load) to teaching, 40% to research and 20% to service. - Visiting professors, who are typically retained for three years and sometimes up to six years, are expected to devote 60% to 70% of their time (defined as a 3/3 or 3/4 course load); 20% to 30% to service; and sometimes 10% to 20% to research/creative activity.
 Any research/creative assignment depends upon faculty preference and academic or professional qualifications. - All faculty, including adjuncts, are also required as part of their teaching load to hold no fewer than two hours of office hours for each three-credit course taught, at least 50% of which must be in person for each on-ground course.
-(Therefore, teaching faculty with a 4/4 load of three-credit-hour on-ground classes must offer eight hours of office hours per week, at least four of which must be in person; tenure track faculty must offer four to six hours a week [depending on semester course load], of which two to three must be in person if courses are on ground; visiting professors much offer six hours a week, three of which must be in person if all courses are on-ground/in person.) - Office hours must be included on syllabi, provided to the main office within the first week of classes and posted outside of office doors.
+(Therefore, teaching faculty with a 4/4 load of three credit-hour on-ground classes must offer eight hours of office hours per week, at least four of which must be in person; tenure track faculty must offer four to six hours a week [depending on semester course load], of which two to three must be in person if courses are on ground; visiting professors must offer six hours a week, three of which must be in person if all courses are on-ground/in person.) - Office hours must be included on syllabi, provided to the main office within the first week of classes and posted outside of office doors.

-Note that tenure track faculty in the College of Media have a 3:2 teaching load because we do not have a PhD program, and thus the effort allocated to a fairly small number of MSJ graduate students is significantly less than the effort and time that would be allocated to mentoring and working with PhD students, as is expected in other units with 2:2 teaching loads.
-Note too that the cumulative effect of having substantially more courses (i.e., from the office hours, emails, grading, etc.) equates to the typical 4:4 TAP course load equaling 10 percent of assignment per course, instead of 8 percent of assignment per course assumed with a 3:2 tenure-track teaching load.
+Note that the cumulative effect of having substantially more courses (i.e., from the office hours, emails, grading, etc.) equates to the typical 4:4 TAP course load equaling 10 percent of assignment per course, instead of 8 percent of assignment per course assumed with a 3:2 tenure-track teaching load.

-From time to time, teaching workload assignments may be adjusted for specific Dean-approved reasons.
-No faculty member may have all teaching reassigned, if teaching remains a significant contribution area in their workplan and promotional track.
-Within the College of Media, a single three-credit-hour course adjustment typically may be made for the following reasons, when possible while still meeting our College teaching mission:
+From time to time, teaching workload assignments may be adjusted for specific Director and/or Dean-approved reasons, when logistically and fiscally possible.
+No faculty member may have all teaching reassigned if teaching remains a significant contribution area in their workplan and promotional track.
+Within the School of Media and Communications, a single three credit-hour course adjustment typically may be made for the following reasons when possible while still meeting our School's teaching mission: